hpssjellis/hpssjellis/README.md

 ### Jeremy Ellis, ex: Rocksetta now <a href="https://ca.linkedin.com/in/jeremy-ellis-4237a9bb">LinkedIn</a>

-# My Present (June 2023) Github Project Completion Estimates:
+# My Present (August 2023) Github Project Completion Estimates:
 #### I like to stay busy.